typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 ### Schema

-The patterns below can be used to find types and roles defined in a database’s schema.
+The statements below can be used to find types and roles defined in a database’s schema.

 | **What we are looking for in a schema** | **Pattern syntax**                                      |
 |-----------------------------------------|---------------------------------------------------------|